Wherever you go, there you are.

 Attaching receipts in CountAbout

 CountAbout also allows you to attach receipts.
 I use this to store all of my receipts for my business (the blog) and for my health savings account.
+If you have a paper receipt, you can snap a picture and upload an image file.

 The attachment feature is super intuitive to use.
 The easiest way to add an attachment is in the landing screen where you review and approve transactions.
 As you can see below there is a paperclip button near the option to approve the transaction.
 This opens a dialog box you can use to attach a receipt.
 I’ve attached image files and pdfs.
 You might be able to attach other types of files too- I haven’t tried it out.